kyma-project/website/content/blog-posts/2021-02-25-release-notes-1.20/index.md

 - **Evaluation profile** with limited resources, suitable if you want to try out Kyma
 - **Production profile** with high availability and scalability, recommended if you use Kyma for your production workload

-For more details, read an [overview of both profiles](https://kyma-project.io/docs/1.20/root/kyma/#installation-overview-profiles).
+For more details, read the [overview of both profiles](https://kyma-project.io/docs/1.20/root/kyma/#installation-overview-profiles).

 ## Logging